Table Of Contents

 Each scene can have its own notes.
 By toggling the sync icon on the toolbar, you can make sure that Scrite automatically switches to the current scene notes whenever you switch scenes in the screenplay editor.

 Relationships can be captured exactly the same was you could do before, its just that they are shown in a separate tab.

 You can now bookmark a scene, character or a note.
 Bookmarked notes will be collected in one section of the notebook.
 Double clicking on the bookmarked note will switch to that particular note.

 To toggle a note into bookmarks, simply click on the bookmark icon on the notebook toolbar.

-In summary, we believe that with upcoming Scrite version 0.7 beta, we have introduced significant improvements to the notebook tab.
-The notebook is now far more comprehensive in its usefulness to a writer for capturing research and being able to refer to it.
+The new notebook available since version 0.7 beta is now far more comprehensive in its usefulness to a writer for capturing research and being able to refer to it.